 - Collaboration.
 The project demonstrates collaboration, including community/participant involvement in planning and implementation, multi-sector partnerships with defined roles and responsibilities related to the project, and leverage of external resources. - Empowering communities.
-The project empowers communities to support their ongoing health needs or challenges, and it engages with community leaders to share in decisionmaking. - Health equity.
-The project benefits the populations most affected by the health issue, removes barriers to health, empowers communities to support their ongoing health needs or challenges, and engages with community leaders to share in program design and decision-making. - Innovation.
+The project empowers communities to support their ongoing health needs or challenges, and it engages with community leaders to share in decision-making. - Health equity.
+The project benefits the populations most affected by the health issue, removes barriers to health, empowers communities and incorporates community voices into the design of programs and services. - Innovation.
 The project supports new or enhanced programs or strategies. - Long-term impact.
 The project has the potential to achieve significant long-term impact by implementing effective models or supporting needed innovation. - Measurable outcomes.
 The project has clear outcomes and the potential to have a measurable impact on improving health or quality of life. - Strategic alignment.
 The project aligns with the Health Fund's mission, strategies, and goals and with the priorities in this RFP.